apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FAA to oversee investigation of SpaceX Starship's 3rd test flight**
+**Takeaways from the scathing ruling that allows DA Fani Willis to remain on the Trump election subversion case**

-You can read more about it [here](https://www.space.com/spacex-starship-third-test-flight-faa-investigation).
+You can read more about it [here](https://www.cnn.com/2024/03/15/politics/takeaways-mcafee-willis-wade-trump/index.html).

 ## Requirements
 - Python 3.8